-- Certificates

-- Postgraduate Diplomas

-- Postgraduate Specialization Certificates

-- Diploma in Agronomy and Diploma in Agribusiness Approved by Council on the recommendation of the Academic Programs Committee, this program includes university-level courses, and completion implies the attainment of a university-level standard of achievement which is fully transferable into certain undergraduate degree-level programs.

-- Certificate of Successful Completion These programs are approved by the Vice-President Academic & Provost following consultation with the Registrar and the Academic Programs Committee.
+- Certificates - Postgraduate Specialization Certificates - Diplomas of Proficiency Approved by council on the recommendation of the Academic Programs CommitteeUnder the authority of council and the Academic Programs Committee, this these programs includes degree-level university level courses, and completion implies the attainment of a university-level standard of achievement which is fully transferable into certain undergraduate degree-level programs. - Certificate of Successful Completion These programs are approved by the vice-president academic & provost following consultation with the registrar and the Academic Programs Committee.
 This term is used to signify the successful completion of a course or program of courses appropriate for post-secondary training but not classified as degree-level courses.
 The topics covered in these courses may be similar to topics covered in degree-level courses, but the distinguishing features are normally differences in the breadth and depth of understanding required for successful completion.
 Implies the attainment of a standard of proficiency, achievement or promotion appropriate for post-secondary training.
-Certificates of Successful Completion not under the authority of a College shall fall under the authority of an identified administrative unit.

-• Certificate of Attendance These programs are approved by the Vice-Provost, Teaching and Learning or the Dean of a college, after consultation with the Provost & Vice-President (Academic).
-This term is used to certify satisfactory attendance at a community-level course or program of courses sponsored by Vice-Provost, Teaching and Learning or a college at the University of Saskatchewan.
-It does not imply attainment of a standard of proficiency, achievement or promotion.
+Certificates of successful completion not under the authority of a college shall fall under the authority of an identified administrative unit. - Certificate of Attendance These programs are approved by the vice-provost, teaching and learning or the dean of a college, after consultation with the provost & vice-president (academic).
+This term is used to certify satisfactory attendance at a community-level, non-academic course or program of courses sponsored by vice-provost, teaching and learning or a college at the university.
+It does not imply attainment of a standard of proficiency, achievement or promotion, and is comprised of non-academic courses numbered 001-009.